What is a Control Sheet?

 - Control Sheets present basic nesting data for each nest that can be used in

-making comparisons and when compiling Season Summaries.
+attempts, and when compiling Season Summaries.

 Attention: Use of Control Sheets is demonstrated in the 2012 Blog.
 Each post